 * Banks, consumer staples lead gainers

-* S&P, Dow set for four weeks of gains in a row
+* S&P, Dow set for fourth straight week of gains

 * Oracle dips after bleak forecast for cloud business

-Dec 15 (Reuters) - Wall Street major indexes scaled new heights on Friday, with all the major sectors pushing higher as the long-awaited bill to lower corporate tax rates enters the final stretch.
+NEW YORK, Dec 15 (Reuters) - Wall Street's three major indexes scaled new heights on Friday, with all major sectors pushing higher as a long-awaited tax bill that would cut corporate tax rates looked like it would win support among lawmakers.

-The bill, which in its current form proposes to lower the rate to 21 percent from 35 percent, has been one of the catalysts for this year's surge in the stock markets.
+The bill, which in its current form proposes to lower the corporate tax rate to 21 percent from 35 percent, has been a major catalyst for this year's surge in equities.

-The S&P 500 and the Dow are on track to close higher for the fourth week in a row, while the Nasdaq was set to post its first weekly rise in three weeks.
+The S&P 500 and the Dow were on track to close higher for the fourth week in a row, while the Nasdaq was set to post its first weekly gain in three weeks.

-The S&P consumer staples index rose 1.24 percent, the most among the 11 major S&P sectors.
-Costco gained 3.75 percent after the retailer reported upbeat results.
+The S&P consumer staples index rose 1.2 percent.
+Costco was its biggest percentage gainer with a 3.7 percent rise after the retailer reported upbeat results.

-While the technology sector also gained, one notable decliner was Oracle.
-The software maker slipped 4.34 percent after it gave a disappointing forecast for its cloud business.
+The technology sector also gained, though one notable decliner was Oracle.
+The software maker slipped 4.4 percent after it gave a disappointing forecast for its cloud business.

-CSX tumbled more than 8 percent after the railroad said its Chief Executive Hunter Harrison was taking medical leave, amid its controversial turnaround plan.
+CSX tumbled 7.4 percent after the railroad said its Chief Executive Hunter Harrison was taking medical leave, amid its controversial turnaround plan.